WICG/ua-client-hints/README.md

 # Explainer: Reducing `User-Agent` Granularity

-Mike West, October 2018

-(_Note: This isn't a proposal that's well thought out, and stamped solidly with the Google Seal of Approval.
-It's a collection of interesting ideas for discussion, nothing more, nothing less._)

 ## A Problem

 User agents identify themselves to servers as part of each HTTP request via the `User-Agent` header.